-Roxie Jane Hunt is a mother, writer, hairstylist, salon owner, and natural hair and beauty blogger at www.howtohairgirl.com.
-She lives in Seattle Washington and jet sets between Seattle and her mid-south salon www.mayapplesalon.com in Fayetteville AR.
-She specializes in inspired DIY hairstyle tutorials and at-home beauty solutions for sustainable style and personal health.
+I am a mother, writer, hairstylist, salon owner, and natural hair and beauty blogger at www.howtohairgirl.com.
+I live in Seattle Washington and jet sets between Seattle and my mid-south salon www.mayapplesalon.com in Fayetteville AR.
+I specialize in inspired DIY hairstyle tutorials and at-home beauty solutions for sustainable style and personal health.

-A product minimalist after years as a professional hairstylist and product junkie, Roxie promotes and writes about her ShamPHree lifestyle (a life of fabulous hair without shampoo;) http://www.howtohairgirl.com/
+A product minimalist after years as a professional hairstylist and product junkie, I promote and write about my ShamPHree lifestyle (a life of fabulous hair without shampoo;) http://www.howtohairgirl.com/

 Spreading the Love